TheLime1/aichat-cli/readme.md

 [![PyPI version](https://img.shields.io/pypi/v/aichat-cli.svg)](https://pypi.org/project/aichat-cli/)

+> [!WARNING]
+> This project is no longer maintained.
+> if you want to continue chatting with GPT4, in the Terminal , you can use [this](https://github.com/TheLime1/CheatoMate)

 A command-line interface chatbot.
 It allows you to have interactive conversations with different bots, including GPT4 FOR FREE

 Check the web version [here](https://github.com/TheLime1/gptCensorFree) (WIP).